A U.S. soldier stands in a muddy field in Zumar, Iraq as soldiers begin building a combined security checkpoint in Feb. 2010.

 A woman, displaced after a devastating earthquake destroyed her home, holds her newborn baby while she sits in her tent at a refugee camp just outside of the presidential palace in Port-au-Prince, Haiti in January 2010.

 Rotarians Andrea Shields, 57, of Rancho Cucamunga, Calif., a clinical psychologist and Joseph Tafelski, 58, Toledo, Ohio a legal aid attorney help administer the oral polio vaccine to a child in Muzzafarnagar, a district in the polio endemic state of Uttar Pradesh, India during the countries National Immunization Days in February 2004.

 A boy plays in the street of Muzzafarnager, India in February 2005.

 Children run past a convoy of the U.S. Army's 101st Airborne's humvees as they patrol in Seneky, a village in Afghanistan's Khost Province.

-An Afghan National Police officer stands watch on top of a hillside in Kutchyan, a small village in the Khost Province of Afghanistan, holding a rocket propelled grenade launcher during a joint mission with the U.S. Army's 101st Airborne Divisions in May 2008.
+An Afghan National Police officer holds a rocket propelled grenade launcher as he stands watch on top of a hillside in Kutchyan, a small village in the Khost Province of Afghanistan, during a joint mission with the U.S. Army's 101st Airborne Divisions in May 2008.

 Children sit in a madrassa, an Islamic religious school, in Islamabad, Pakistan in March 2009.
 Madrassas' often provide free religious education, boarding and lodging, and are often the only option for education for children from impoverished families.